rmlamarche/Achievement.js/README.md

 # Achievement.js

+**This package is still under development and is not a stable.
+Use at your own risk or wait for major version 1.0.0**

 A Node.js library for tracking user achievements and progress using express and MongoDB.
 Project Architecture can be found [here](https://www.lucidchart.com/documents/view/fb160706-6f61-4ea6-b010-68c3e3bb462c/0_0).

 ---